AriFordsham/GHCWiki/type-nats/basics.md

 ## Examples

-Here is how we can use this API to define a `Show` instance for singleton types:
+Here is how we can use the basic primitives to define a `Show` instance for singleton types:

 ```wiki
 instance Show (Nat n) where